 Under Rev. Heimsoth's leadership, a weekday school was started to give all youth in grades 3-8 an opportunity to study the word of God during the week.
 On December 12, 1965, Faith Lutheran observed its 25th anniversary.
 In preparation for this occasion, the alter, pulpit and lectern were paneled and the chancel aisle was carpeted.

 During this time additional seating capacity was added to the church proper, the educational wing was enlarged and a new kitchen was built.
 On October 12, 1969, Faith's constitution was amended to allow women voting rights.

-Rev. Fletcher set up a food pantry and help fund for the community.
+Under Rev. Fletcher's leadership a food pantry and help fund for the community was set up.
 Also, he was instrumental in raising money and helping Hurricane Floyd victims.
 He utilized radio and television devotions for reaching the public in Christ.
-With the help of a dedicated small core of people, he stressed the witness of Vacation Bible School in the immediate changing neighborhood.
-One member bought a church van for the cause, and many children were reached.
-He has weekly and bi-weekly services in two nursing home/senior centers.
-The mortgage was burned, a parking lot contstructed, a new Allen organ was purchased, stained glass windows were installed, and other updates happened before a change in economics and social changes due to death and young people leaving presented a challenge of regrouping and keeping the focus on Christ.
+Vacation Bible School was conducted for the immediate neighborhood.
+A church van was purchased for the church by a member.
+He had weekly and bi-weekly services in two nursing home/senior centers.
+The mortgage was burned, a parking lot constructed, an Allen organ was purchased, stained glass windows were installed and other updates were made.

 Rev. Jon Richter working with our congregation as Vacancy Pastor during our call process.